Canon's best all-purpose lenses

 |

-Released in 2020, the Canon RF 50mm f/1.8 STM is a versatile lens for street or portrait photography, though it won’t stop you from shooting landscapes (you won’t get the wide-angle effect of a dedicated lens).
-In fact, its 50mm focal length is close to what the human eye sees.
-Its compact size and light weight make it perfect for bodies such as the EOS R5 and R6.
+Released in 2020, the Canon RF 50mm f/1.8 STM is a versatile lens for street or portrait photography, although it certainly won’t stop you from shooting landscapes too (you just won’t get the wide-angle effect of a dedicated lens).
+In practice, its 50mm focal length gives a natural-looking perspective that is easy to use.
+Its compact size and light weight make it a good match for bodies such as the EOS R5 and R6.

-As for imperfections, vignetting is visible at full aperture, but can be easily corrected in-camera or in post-production.
-Chromatic aberrations and distortions are well under control.
-The autofocus is also good, although not very quiet (which is not very handy for video).
-Finally, the bright aperture combined with the bokeh produces creative images.
+As for imperfections, vignetting is visible at full aperture but can be easily corrected in-camera or in post-production.
+Chromatic aberrations and distortion are well controlled.
+Autofocus is also good, although not especially quiet, which is not ideal for video.
+Finally, the bright aperture helps produce more creative images with a pleasant background blur.

-In conclusion, the Canon RF 50mm f/1.8 STM is versatile, lightweight and affordable: it would be a shame to do without it.
-It’s not a top-of-the-range lens, but it’s an excellent first prime lens for Canon EOS R bodies.
+In conclusion, the Canon RF 50mm f/1.8 STM is versatile, lightweight, and affordable: it would be a shame to do without it.
+It is not a top-of-the-range lens, but it is an excellent first prime lens for Canon EOS R bodies.
 Of course, with a fixed focal length, you’ll have to move around to adjust your framing.

 Canon RF 24-105mm f/4-7.1 IS STM